mpopv/drawline/README.md

 # drawline

-A Sass mixin that lets you draw simple shapes with ASCII art, and generates an inline SVG background image.
+A Sass mixin that generates inline SVG background images by drawing simple shapes with an ASCII art syntax similar to `grid-template-areas`.

-⚠️ WIP ⚠️ -- Currently this will probably break when used for anything more complex than a single line or left- or right-facing chevron.
+⚠️ WIP ⚠️: Currently this will probably break when used for anything more complex than a single line or left- or right-facing chevron.

 # Installation